Published online Aug 16, 2018. doi: 10.12998/wjcc.v6.i8.207

-Over a 6-mo period, consecutive in patients with mental illness were recruited from the Somang Hospital Psychiatry Unit.
-A combined exercise program that included 60 min per day of exercise 3 d per week for 12 wk was performed.
-Physical fitness and CTT of the patients were measured twice before and twice after the exercise program.
-CTT was measured using a multiple marker technique with a radio-opaque marker.
-Changes in the exercising patients’ CTT and weight-, cardiovascular- and fitness-related parameters were statistically assessed.
+Over a 6-mo period, 52 consecutive patients with mental illness were recruited from the Somang Hospital Psychiatry Unit.
+A combined exercise program was implemented 60 min per day, 3 d a week, for 12 wk.
+Fitness and CTT were measured twice before and twice after the exercise program.
+The CTT of patients in the two groups were compared for different clinical situations (combined exercise group vs control group).

 The patients in the exercise group showed exercise-induced improvement in leg strength.
 Improvements in grip strength, YMCA step test, vertical jump, and sit and reach were also exhibited by the exercise group.
 Segmental colon transit times (RSCTT and TCTT) decreased in the combined exercise group.
 The results of this study are meaningful, as they provide physical fitness data for mentally ill patients at baseline and after a 12-wk combined exercise program aimed at this population.